 The claims will be acknowledged, with you getting an onscreen confirmation reference number when the claim is submitted successfully and also a separate confirmation when the repayment is made.

-Easier gift aid records for sponsored events will also apply, with all donations for someone taking part in a sponsored event now being put as one entry under the name of that participant, with there no longer being any need to list every individual donor who sponsored the person except where individual donations of £500 or more are made.
+Easier gift aid records for sponsored events will also apply, with all donations for someone taking part in a sponsored event now being put as one entry under the name of that participant, with there no longer be any need to list every individual donor who sponsored the person except where individual donations of £500 or more are made.
+If you would like to discuss the new HMRC Charities Online Service then please do not hesitate to contact Michelle Ferris and her expert team.